Construction Rating: | starstarstarstarstar |

 Brief:

-Until they soiled t' once proud name by usin' it on a supposedly computer generated white elephant in 2004, arrr, t' Renegade name belonged t' a large D-powered rocket that be a staple o' t' Estes catalogs o' me younger years.
-Produced from 1975 t' 1980, t' Renegade was one o' t' "big" rockets that I always wanted t' build as a kid, me hearties, but didn't for economic reasons.
+Until they soiled t' once proud name by usin' it on a supposedly computer generated white elephant in 2004, t' Renegade name belonged t' a large D-powered rocket that was a staple o' t' Estes catalogs o' me younger years.
+Produced from 1975 t' 1980, t' Renegade be one o' t' "big" rockets that I always wanted t' build as a kid, arrr, matey, but didn't for economic reasons.
 Begad!
-Avast!
-(As I believe I've noted before, those D engines were EXPENSIVE for someone whose allowance be $4 a week.)
-As usually happens in this case, matey, ya bilge rat, this caused t' Renegade t' show up on me "gottabuild" list some 25 years later.
+Begad!
+(As I believe I've noted before, shiver me timbers, those D engines were EXPENSIVE for someone whose allowance was $4 a week.)
+As usually happens in this case, me hearties, this caused t' Renegade t' show up on me "gottabuild" list some 25 years later.

 Construction: